 Beware of bears.
 Do not feed them, and do not leave food or food wrappers in your car.
 Also beware of squirrels and other small rodents, as they may carry rabies.

-You can rent skiing or snowboarding equipment at the resorts, but renting at the local ski shops in town (or at Bay Area/Sacramento sports stores before you travel) can increase your available choices and save you money.
-There’s also a new service, Ski Butlers, that can save you time by fitting rental equipment at your hotel.
+If you don’t own skiing or snowboarding equipment, you may be able to rent it at your Lake Tahoe resort.
+However, you will often have a better selection and save money by renting at Lake Tahoe’s local shops or at Bay Area/Sacramento sports stores before you travel.
+There’s also service, Ski Butlers, that can save you time by fitting rental equipment at your hotel.

 PLEASE NOTE: Hours of operation, driving times, etc., can vary with then-current conditions.
 While every effort is made to provide accurate information,we cannot be responsible for errors or for changes that may have occurred since publication.
 Please confirm all information with actual service providers.The information provided on this website is done so without warranty of any kind, either expressed or implied.